piper-of-dawn/portfolio/posts/Collateralized_Loan_Obligations.md

 ## Collateralized Loan Obligation (CLO)

-> CLO (Collateralized Loan Obligation) is a securitization over leveraged loans.
-CLOs are structured financial products that pool together a collection of leveraged loans—loans made to non-investment grade companies—and then issue various tranches of securities backed by these loans.
-These tranches range from highly rated debt to equity, each offering different levels of risk and return.
-The cash flows from the underlying leveraged loans are used to pay interest and principal to the CLO investors, following a hierarchical "waterfall" structure.
-This securitization process allows investors to gain exposure to the leveraged loan market while diversifying risk across a portfolio of loans

 1. A Collateralized Loan Obligation (CLO) is a structured financial product that invests in a diversified pool of leveraged loans made to non-investment grade U.S. corporations.
 2. CLOs are typically structured with multiple tranches of securities, ranging from AAA-rated senior debt to equity, with each tranche offering different levels of risk and return.
 3. The CLO structure usually consists of 8-15% equity and 85-92% rated debt tranches.